What is CLASP?

 CLASP Fellowship Congregations send an average of three times more new campers to camp than congregations without a CLASP Fellow.

 Meet Our Team

-For questions about the fellowship please contact Erica B. Quamily
+For questions about the fellowship, please contact Emma Maszi

 Michelle Shapiro Abraham, RJE is the Union for Reform Judaism’s director of learning and innovation for youth and a consultant for the Foundation for Jewish Camp.
 A longtime Jewish educator, author, and speaker, she holds a master’s degree in Jewish education from the Rhea Hirsch School of Education at Hebrew Union College-Jewish Institute of Religion.
 Michelle is a recipient of the 2015 Covenant Award for Excellence in Jewish Education and an active member of Temple Sholom in Scotch Plains, NJ, where her husband, Joel Abraham, serves as the rabbi.